bloxbean/algodea-docs/tutorials/getting-started/getting-started-with-algodea.md

 # Overview

 Algorand is a public blockchain and protocol that aims to deliver decentralization, scale and security for all participants.
-It provides various unique features like ASA, Atomic Transfers, Stateless, Stateless Smart Contract and many more.
+It provides various unique features like ASA, Atomic Transfers, Stateless &
+Stateful Smart Contract and many more.

 AlgoDEA IntelliJ plugin provides end to end development life-cycle on Algorand blockchain using IntelliJ IDE.